get-convex/migrations/README.md

   },
 });

-// Shorthand
+// Shorthand syntax
 export const clearField = migrations.define({
   table: "myTable",
   migrateOne: async (ctx, doc) => ({ optionalField: undefined }),
 });

-export const validateRequiredField = migrations.define({
-  table: "myTable",
 // Specify a custom range to only include documents that need to change.
 // This is useful if you have a large dataset and only a small percentage of
-  // documents need to be migrated.
+// documents need to be migrated. export const validateRequiredField = migrations.define({
+  table: "myTable",
   customRange: (q) =>
     q.withIndex("requiredField", (q) => q.eq("requiredField", "")),
   migrateOne: async (_ctx, doc) => {